An oft-overlooked portion of the Steele Dossier is that Putin engaged Trump as a babysitter to his oligarchs. According to the dossier:

 Weaponizing Security for Surveillance

 Take, for example, the numerous surveillance cameras Trump uses at each of his properties.
-On one hand, these cameras could be used in case of theft, etc. But they can just as easily be used to track people on the property.
+On one hand, these cameras can help identify cases of theft; but they can just as easily track people on the property.
 Reports from former employees appear to substantiate this:

-For our purposes, the most important point — and a disturbing fact — is that Trump had a switchboard in his personal residence (his bedroom, no less) that made it possible for him to eavesdrop on any land-line phone calls made on his property.
+For our purposes, the salient point is that Trump had a switchboard in his personal residence (and in his bedroom, no less).
+This made it possible for him to eavesdrop on any land-line phone calls made on his property.

 Gathering Intel on Russian Oligarchs

-Could it be that instead of using their high-tech equipment to keep clients safe and secure, that Trump and his team are using that high-tech equipment to surveil their clients?
-This is a particularly pertinent question given that Putin employed Trump and his team to gather intel on Putin’s oligarchs — and, as mentioned above, many oligarchs stayed at Trump properties.
+Instead of using their high-tech equipment to keep clients safe and secure, is Trump and his team using that high-tech equipment to surveil their clients?
+This is a particularly pertinent question because Putin employed Trump and his team to gather intel on Putin’s oligarchs.
+And, as mentioned above, many oligarchs stayed at Trump properties.

-As we consider the possibilities of Trump’s surveillance leviathan, let’s also consider how Trump might have gotten intel to Putin without detection.
+Though the potential of Trump’s surveillance leviathan is important, so is how Trump might have gotten intel to Putin without detection.
 I have one suggestion.